nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The *API* of this component is specified in the [`Ui.java`](https://github.com/AY2122S1-CS2103T-F13-3/tp/tree/master/src/main/java/seedu/address/ui/Ui.java) interface.

 ![Structure of the UI Component](images/UiClassDiagram.png)

+*Figure A.1.1: Class Diagram of GUI using JavaFX framework*

 The `Ui` component uses the JavaFX framework and consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `CenterPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible _GUI_.